BDGITAI/RL_P2_CONTINUOUS_CONTROL/Report.md

 Define the replay buffer size (number of experiences stored) Increased compared to default to help with training `Replay(memory_size=int(1e7), batch_size=64)    # replay buffer size`

 DDPG uses a local AC Network and a target AC Network for stability purposes.
-The target network weights are updated with local weights using soft update using parametre TAU (mixing parametre section 7 of DDPG paper 1e-3
+The target network weights are updated with local weights using soft update using parameter TAU (mixing parameter section 7 of DDPG paper 1e-3

 `config.target_network_mix = 1e-3             # for soft update of target parameters`

-Learning rate used for optimiser .
+Learning rate used for optimiser.
 Value from research paper 1e-4 for actor and 1 e-3 for critic

 `actor_opt_fn=lambda params: torch.optim.Adam(params, lr=1e-4),
 critic_opt_fn=lambda params: torch.optim.Adam(params, lr=1e-3)))               # learning rate `